soltag/soltag/README.md

 *   **Privacy-First Onboarding:** No email, phone number, or social login required.
 Users simply connect their Solana wallet.
 *   **Hardware Integration:** Fully optimized for **Solana Seeker**, utilizing the Seed Vault for signing and the Secure Element for device attestation to prevent bot farming.
 *   **Offline Support:** Built with an "Offline First" architecture.
 Users can scan and verify codes even with spotty connectivity; transactions are queued and submitted when online.
-*   **Modern UI:** A sleek, high-performance interface built with React and Ionic/Capacitor, featuring Dark Mode and glassmorphism transparency effects.
+*   **Modern UI:** A sleek, high-performance interface built with React and Ionic/Capacitor, featuring Dark Mode and glassmorphism transparency effects using **Lucide React** icons.

 ### Leaderboard & Reputation
 *   **Global Rankings:** Users gain reputation points for every verified event, competing on global and monthly leaderboards.